-The Samoan Government wants to transform the Mulinu'u Peninsula to the Apia town area, to create a more inclusive, safe and clean waterfront that reflects a unique and memorable Samoan experience for locals and visitors.
+Samoa’s Government wanted to transform the Mulinu'u Peninsula to the Apia town area to create a safer, more inclusive waterfront reflecting a unique and memorable Samoan experience for locals and visitors.

 We were proud to collaborate with friends and partners OSM Consultants to help turn this vision into reality, through the design, consultation, engineering and construction of the Apia Event Space and Clock Tower Boulevard.